 This is just the tip of the iceberg — stay tuned to Pixar Post as we’ll be providing in-depth coverage for each of the main areas listed below.
 And, in addition to wonderful concept artwork, screen captures, and behind-the-scenes looks, we’ll also include our audio interviews with the filmmakers as part of a multi-part Pixar Post Podcast series on the film.

-- PUT YOUR HEART INTO IT: Hear from Screenwriter Meg LaFauve and Story Supervisor Kelsey Mann how the story gets developed and boarded, and learn how to draw your own Arlo!
+- PUT YOUR HEART INTO IT: Hear from Screenwriter Meg LeFauve and Story Supervisor Kelsey Mann how the story gets developed and boarded, and learn how to draw your own Arlo!

 - DESIGNING A BIG WORLD: Hear from Production Designer Harley Jessup how the Art department designed the different dinosaurs in the film and their surrounding environments.